IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. this lists files in long format including hidden files and folders with group IDs
 6. this creates a directory in the /tmp directory
 7. this moves a file from one directory to the other
+8. this deletes a file from a directory